axisgroup/evaluation-toolkit/2.Determine-research-questions/README.md

 - Does the visualization answer key questions from interviews/persona cards?

 #### Effective
 - Does each visualization successfully highlight important information, while providing context for that information?
+If something isn't normal, can the user immediately tell?
 - Does each visualization support the user's daily/weekly/monthly tasks?
 - Does each visualization allow the user to answer his/her questions when looking at those particular metrics?
-- If something is a red flag or a reason to give the user pause, would anyone be able to tell?

 #### Insightful
 - Does it provide insight or understanding that was not obtainable with the original representation, text or table, etc?